Thursday, October 31, 2024

 Dassai values quality over quantity and the President of the Company points out that the social role of sake has changed with time.
 What people are looking for today is not a cheap intoxicant but a quality product that can be savored for its taste.
 Sakurai says his key target market is not long-term drinkers but those who may be new to the pleasures of sake.
 “We are targeting the younger generation, who drink far less than their parents’ generation.
 Women are another major untapped market,” he says.

 On this day, I headed to the factory with a level of nervousness/ excitement that I haven't had in quite a while.
 Once I arrived, I knew immediately that this location will be a hit with any Sake enthusiast.
 Whether or not we are able to secure a 1 hour Factory Tour entirely in English I am sure that the overall level of satisfaction will be achieved.
 I was like a child in a candy store!
-Of course there was no tasty on site (no drink driving in Japan) but I did take a take home pack to share with my wife, who is also a Dassai fan like myself.
+Of course there was no tasting on this day (no drink driving in Japan) but I did take a take home pack to share with my wife, who is also a Dassai fan like myself.

 I am sure I will be posted more and more about the Dassai scene as I visit the factory more and more over the coming months.